example42/puppet-tp/README.md

 ### Types

-* [tp-settings], validates all the possible setting for tinydata
+* [tp::settings], validates all the possible setting for tinydata

 ### Functions